-Marco returned with his brother, his son and two Roman Catholic (Dominican) missionaries.
-Kublai Khan warmly welcomed them.
+¥When Marco Polo visited Kublai Khan the Mongol leader was so interested about warmly welcomed them.
 They stayed in China 17 years.
 Marco wrote that he was like the governor of the city of Yangzhou.
 He said that he saw hundreds of Christian churches.